ms264556/Hackery/pages/RuckusCountryCodeChange.md

-# Bypassing the Country Lock for US model Ruckus AP
+# Bypassing the Country Lock for a US model Ruckus AP

 Ruckus access points may be cheaper to buy from the USA.